 The Resplendent Quetzal

 The Biotopo del Quetzal is the endangered habitat of the resplendent quetzal bird.
-This shy, elusive bird has a irridescent green and scarlet red plumage and a crazy spicky hairstyle.
+This shy, elusive bird has iridescent green and scarlet red plumage and a crazy spiky hairstyle.
 The male sports an impressively long streamer-like tail.
-Although not guaranteed there’s quite a good chance of spotting a quetzal in the reserve.
+Although not guaranteed there’s quite a good chance of spotting a quetzal bird in the reserve.
 Read on to find out if we managed to see one.

 Hiking in Biotopo del Quetzal

-Even if you don’t get to spot a Quetzal in the reserve it’s still worth visiting.
-There are all kinds of other flora and fauna including many other species of birds, butterflies, insects, ferns, orchids, trees.
+Even if you don’t get to spot a quetzal bird in the reserve it’s still worth visiting.
+There are all kinds of other flora and fauna including many other species of birds, butterflies, insects, ferns, orchids, and trees.
 There are also some nice waterfalls.

 Sadly we only had time to do the shorter hike as we only stayed one night and our bus was at 1 pm.
-This was still a really nice hike though the cloudforest, the shady canopy offered a welcome reprieve from the sun and the flora was amazing.
+This was still a really nice hike through the cloud forest, the shady canopy offered a welcome reprieve from the sun and the flora was amazing.
 We saw so many strange plants, ferns, mosses and mushrooms we’d never seen before, along with plenty of colourful butterflies and various insects.

 Because we didn’t hike the long route we didn’t make it to the main viewpoint or waterfall, although we did find a smaller waterfall.
-The short trail was still fairly tiring as it’s pretty much all uphill (until you come down again), so I would expect the long trail to be even moreso.
+The short trail was still fairly tiring as it’s mostly uphill (until you come down again), so I would expect the long trail to be even more so.
 There are plenty of rest spots for you to catch a breather so just take plenty of water and you’ll be fine.

-If you’re trying to do your bit for the environment like us a filter water bottle is a great idea.
-It means you don’t have to carry so much water, reduces single use plastic waste and makes any water from a river, stream or waterfall safe to drink.
+If you’re trying to do your bit for the environment like us, a filter water bottle is a great idea.
+It means you don’t have to carry so much water, reduces single-use plastic waste and makes any water from a river, stream or waterfall safe to drink.
 We personally love the Water-to-Go filter water bottles (use the code CTWT15 at checkout for a 15% discount on the EU website or US website .

 Spotting the Elusive Quetzal Bird

 I guess you’re wondering if we managed to spot any quetzal birds…well we did but not whilst we were hiking in the official Biotopo del Quetzal.
-We arrived to start our hike a little to late and the day before when we arrived the gates had already closed.
-Luckily, it didn’t matter though as we’d actually managed to see two, a male and female, from near the restaurant of Ranchitos de Quetzal, where we stayed.
+We arrived to start our hike a little too late and the day before when we arrived, the gates had already closed.
+Luckily, it didn’t matter though as we’d actually managed to see two quetzal birds, a male and a female, from near the restaurant of Ranchitos de Quetzal, where we stayed.

-I was just walking down to the restaurant after getting changed when I saw a commotion of staff and Andy running between the restaurant and road with binoculours.
+I was just walking down to the restaurant after getting changed when I saw a commotion of staff and Andy running between the restaurant and the road with binoculars.
 I was glad to have my travel binoculars to hand and managed to just catch a brief glimpse of a quetzal before it disappeared.
-I was a bit disapointed as I couldn’t see it all that well.
+I was a bit disappointed as I couldn’t see it all that well.